EduardSakhnovich/nopcommerceApp/README.md

 (In a batch file change the path to the project to your own) To run build in Jenkins use the batch run.bat as well, and also the git URL of this repository.

-Test suite tu run is defined in testng.xml file.
+Test suite  is defined in testng.xml file.
-To view the code, go to src > test/java.
+To view the code, the framework written on, go to src > test/java.